top of page

 The four popular brands that we will use for this comparison:

-A Comparison of Similar Colors
+A Pencil Comparison of Similar Colors

 Faber-Castell Polychromos has the best match for "industry-standard" colors.